sindresorhus/got/documentation/2-options.md

 For TypeScript users, `got` exports a dedicated type called `OptionsInit`.\
 It is a plain object that can store the same properties as `Options`.

-Performance-wise there is no difference which one is used, although the construtor may be prefferred as it automatically validates the data.\
+Performance-wise there is no difference which one is used, although the constructor may be preferred as it automatically validates the data.\
 The `Options` approach may give a slight boost as it only clones the options, there is no normalization going on.\
 It is also useful for storing the base configuration of a custom Got client.